March 16, 2019

-- Friday, 3 March, 6 pm: social get-together and early bib pick-up at Alice's Champagne Palace, 195 E Pioneer Ave, Homer.
+Friday, 15 March, 6 pm: optional social get-together and early bib pick-up (Location TBD)

-- Saturday, 4 March, 7 am: McNeil School: bib pick-up and mandatory pre-race meeting (at McNeil Canyon Fire Station)
+Saturday, 16 March, 7 am: Bib pick-up and mandatory pre-race meeting (at McNeil Canyon Fire Station)

 Prior winter endurance experience

-On registration form: Check the WINTER ultra races you’ve completed.
-Such as Susitna 100, White Mountain 100, Sheep Mountain 150, Arrowhead 135, Ultra Sport, or OTHERS.
+On registration form: List the winter ultra races you’ve completed.
+Such as Susitna 100, White Mountain 100, Sheep Mountain 150, Arrowhead 135, Ultra Sport, or other events.
 If you have not completed one of our listed winter races, no worries!
-Then please list any cold weather human-powered long distance experience that shows you are capable of finishing this WINTER 50/100km event on snow machine trails over very hilly terrain (2,650 ft of elevation gain on 50 km route, 5,500 ft / 100 km route) safely in under 24 hours.
+Then please list any cold weather human-powered long distance experience that shows you are capable of finishing this winter 50/100km event on snow machine trails over very hilly terrain (2,650 ft of elevation gain on 50 km route, 5,500 ft / 100 km route) safely in under 24 hours.

-NOTE: These are remote trails, MANY HOURS from help.
-If you break down during a snow storm you need to be self sufficient and safe and WARM.
-These are not groomed trails near town.
+NOTE: These are remote trails, many hours from help.
+If you break down during a snow storm you need to be self sufficient and safe and warm.
+These trails are not near town.